midpointsup/midpoint/README.md

   - Live cursor tracking and following (like Figma)

 - **Long-Running Task:**
-  - Generating the midpoint based on average distance, user input, and ratings
+  - Generating the midpoint based on average distance, user input, and ratings.
+Due to the complexity of processing user input, fetching and analyzing ratings with sentiment analysis, and computing an optimal midpoint, this operation may take 10+ seconds.

+- **Webhook Integration:**
+  - Use webhook to send emails inviting new users to join a plan.

 ## Milestones